-Haven't taken an Algebra or Geometry class in a while?
+Haven't taken an algebra or geometry class in a while?
 We've got you covered!
 While your Fireclay Tile Design Consultant can't provide your final quantities for you (let's face it, they've never been in your space), we've created a helpful math "cheat sheet" so you can feel more confident when it comes to placing your Fireclay Tile order.

 Calculating Square Footage